tu-delft-library/planning_for_rdm/book/stage_3.md

 - For a detailed overview of documentation strategies and best practices, see the University of Helsinki's publication <a href="https://zenodo.org/records/1914401" target="_blank">Making a research project understandable - Guide for data documentation. </a>

 ## *Key question: What are your planned file naming conventions and folder structure?*
+At the **beginning of a project**, it’s helpful to determine an **FNC (File Naming Convention)**, or “file naming schema,” for each set of research data that you will gather, create, or store to work with.

 Ideally, files are named and organised in a way that helps to document the process or sequence that you followed to gather the data.
 For example, file names can provide hints about why/how each piece of data is relevant by indicating the order in which the data were collected and/or the collection method.
 Effective file naming and documentation of file naming schema makes it easier to retrace your steps in a project when it’s time to analyse your results.
 And clear folder organisation and naming makes it easier to find everything quickly when it's time to write your report.

-At the **beginning of a project**, it’s helpful to determine an **FNC (File Naming Convention)**, or “file naming schema,” for each set of research data that you will gather, create, or store to work with.

-**Additional Resources for file & folder naming:**
+### Additional Resources for file & folder naming
 To dive into the topic of file and folder naming in more detail, see these additional resources:
 <br>
 - For more detailed recommendations and examples of file naming conventions and folder structures, see the mini-module <a href="https://teachbooks.io/files-and-folders/EN/part1/part1.html" target="_blank"> File Naming and Folder Organisation. </a>